-HB 2152 repeals the Uniform Land Sales Practices Act, including authority for related rules and regulations. (revocations heard August 10, 2015)
+HB 2152 repeals the Uniform Land Sales Practices Act, including authority for related rules and regulations.
+(The corresponding revocations were heard at the August 10, 2015, meeting.)

 State, Secretary of

 HB 2130 authorizes the Secretary of State to promulgate rules and regulations on the rights and responsibilities of election officials regarding ballot language statements.